-G. Fee title transfers of FSA inventory property with Federal trust species to State agencies.

 (1) Enforcement rights.
 When FSA transfers fee title for FSA inventory properties with Federal trust species on them to State agencies, the deeds should contain language designating the Service as an entity with rights of enforcement and entry or reentry.
 In order to ensure the protection and conservation of Federal trust species, we have agreed to accept these rights.
 The Service has no inherent authority to take enforcement action.

 (2) Cooperative agreements.
 We may request that FSA transfer fee title to FSA inventory properties to the Service.
 The Service would then designate the area conveyed as a Coordination Area, which is an area that is administered as part of the National Wildlife Refuge System.
 The area may be managed by a State under a cooperative agreement between the Service and the State fish and wildlife agency.

 H. Fee title transfers of FSA inventory properties with no significant benefits to Federal trust species, to State agencies.
 If a State requests fee title interest in FSA inventory properties with no significant benefit to Federal trust species, we may act to facilitate the transfer of the requested properties from FSA to the State but need not be designated as an entity with rights of enforcement or entry or reentry.

 For information on the content of this chapter, contact the Division of Fish and Wildlife Management and Habitat Restoration.
-For additional information about this Web page, contact Krista Holloway, in the Division of Policy and Directives Management.
+For additional information about this Web page, contact Krista Bibb, in the Division of Policy and Directives Management.

-*newer snapshot*